 The university buildings are the architectural stars.
 The university is made of a number of colleges, many of which are several hundred years old and large impressive structures in their own right.
 They typically present an elaborate and imposing facade onto the public street, while within the gates are the elegantly proportioned and manicured gardens and rooms where the business of the college takes place.
-This is a functional and working university (possibly the best in the world) while paid access is available to the colleges, this may be limited during term times.
+This is a functional and working university (possibly the best in the world) paid visitor access is available to the colleges but, this may be limited during term times.

 There is archeological evidence of a Bronze Age settlement in Cambridge from about 3,500 years ago.
 There was an Iron Age settlement on Castle Hill which is where the Romans built a fort in AD70.
 Later on came Anglo-Saxons, Vikings and then Normans.
 One of the world's oldest and consistently best universities was founded here in 1209 by students fleeing from hostile townsfolk in Oxford.

 The first college, Peterhouse was founded in 1284 and another 15 colleges were founded over the next 300 years.
 Isaac Newton became Lucasian professor of mathematics here in 1669 and elevated the status of mathematics so setting in place the university's prominence in the sciences that continues today.
 110 Cambridge University affiliates have been awarded Nobel Prizes, more than any other institution.